 Variance is basically the difference between results you expect, and results you get.
-A more precise definition is:
+Can you avoid or limit it?

 In probability theory and statistics, variance is the expectation of the squared deviation of a random variable from its mean.
 Informally, it measures how far a set of (random) numbers are spread out from their average value. (source: Wikipedia)

 Simple Explanation of Variance